morpheuslord/GPT_Vuln-analyzer/README.md

   }
 }
 ```

+# Usage GUI
+The GUI uses customtkinter for the running of the code.
+The interface is straight forward the only thing required to remember is:
+- When using dns attack dont specify the profile

+### main window

+### output_DNS

+### output_nmap

 ## Advantages

 - Can be used in developing a more advanced systems completly made of the API and scanner combination